 - Reporting strategies, including time limits and potential penalties.

 Worker and employer obligations are covered as well as roles and responsibilities regarding return to work (RTW).
 The WSIB return to work policies are discussed with a focus on the Duty to Accommodate.

 The role and responsibilities of workplace parties in the return to work process with the primary goal of returning workers to their pre-injury job with the injury employer are examined.

-Disability Prevention best practices and shared responsibilities are also discussed and ways in which unions should participate in work reintegration are explored.
-Leading research shows that a collaborative and cooperative approach to work reintegration following the hierarchy of jobs, beginning with a pre-injury job, leads to better outcomes for both workers and employers.
-Protections under other legislation are also discussed should a work reintegration plan not provide sufficient protection to a worker in a work reintegration plan.
+Disability Prevention best practices and shared responsibilities are discussed and ways in which unions should participate in return to work are explored.
+Leading research shows that a collaborative and cooperative approach to return to work following the hierarchy of jobs, leads to better outcomes for both workers and employers.
+Protections under other legislation are also discussed should a return to work plan not provide sufficient protection to a worker.